History of the Polish–Lithuanian Commonwealth (1764–1795): Great Sejm and May 3, 1791 Constitution

 The most fundamental reform of the system was carried out by the patriots and the King on May 3, 1791, in a manner reminiscent of a coup d'état.
 The substance of the main government statute, in preparation for some time, was known only to a limited number of deputies.
 It was written mainly by Stanislaw August, Scipione Piattoli, Ignacy Potocki and Hugo Kołłątaj.
-Contrary to the parliamentary rules, the general sejm assembly was not familiarized with the proposal in advance and the legislation was rushed through before many deputies had a chance to arrive (only about 1/3 were present).
+Contrary to the parliamentary rules, the general sejm assembly was not familiarized with the proposal in advance and the legislation was rushed through before many deputies had a chance to arrive (only about a third were present).
 The session took place under pressure form numerous Warsaw residents gathered and reading of alarmist reports from abroad, with the King declaring the necessity of the law's immediate acceptance.
 Deputy Jan Suchorzewski dramatically protested, but then the Constitution was accepted and sworn amongst the celebrating crowd.
 The next day a protest was submitted by a small group of deputies, but on May 5 the matter was officially concluded and protests invalidated by the Constitutional Deputation of the Sejm.
 The entire affair was conducted, for the first time in the 18th century, without presence of foreign military forces or foreign pressures applied.

 The principal document produced was entitled the Government Statue (Ustawa Rządowa).
 It has since been often referred to as the second oldest constitution of this type, after the United States Constitution.
 It referred to the country's "citizens", which for the first time in Polish legislation was meant to include also townspeople and peasants, not just nobles.
 Nobility remained the privileged class, but the privilege was now practically limited to those with land property.
 Their power over peasants became somewhat reduced, in that peasants were declared to be under the protection of the law and the government.
 New settlers arriving from abroad would enjoy personal freedom and landlords were encouraged to enter into contractual agreements with their rural tenants, which would specify obligations.
 The state had become involved and through enforcement of contracts able to intervene in the lord-serf relationship.